Johann Smith: Academic career

 Smith has been studying at Stanford University since the winter semester of 2021/2022.
 He is studying American history as a major in order to qualify for medical studies at Stanford.
 In addition to his studies, he is a volunteer coach of the men's soccer team at his university.
+He is also a student researcher at the Hoover Institution.